 Things will look a little different.
 In response to COVID-19, we have adapted in order to safely continue the vision care that our community has come to expect.
 In many cases, we will ask that you see your optometrist for evaluation of any new issue(s).
 Your optometrist will refer you to our office as required.

 - 7 days a week, 24 hours a day: You may have to leave a message when you call, however, our dedicated team strives to respond within the same business day and often within 2 hours of your call.
 We appreciate your understanding if our response time seems delayed.

-Follow recommendations from the State of Maine, Maine Centers for Disease Control (CDC), and Federal CDC.
+Follow recommendations from the Federal CDC, the State of Maine, and the Maine CDC.
 Practice social distancing, limit travel, self-quarantine, practice strong hand hygiene and cough etiquette, wear a mask when in public, and avoid touching your face.
 Below are some helpful links to keep yourself updated on best practices during this uncertain time.